Konar, Chuvashia: History

 The history of the village is connected with the creation of the oil pumping station "Tingovatovo".
 In 1957, the first Almetievsk-Gorky oil pipeline with the diameter of 500 mm was laid in Chuvashia.
 An emergency brigade was organized for the maintenance of the pipeline located in the village of Vtorye Toyzy (now part of Konarskoe Rural Settlement).

 By 1960, a pumping station and a substation were built.
-Unit No. 2 was installed and started its operation on March 6, 1961 for pumping oil.
+Unit No. 2 was installed and started its operation on March 6, 1961, for pumping oil.
 On March 28, 1961, order No. 34 was issued on the formation of NPS Tingovatovo (Tingovatovo Oil Pumping Station).
 Mikhailov Fyodor Mikhailovich was the first head of NPS Tingovatovo.

 At the current location of Konar there was forest with the same name, and a field.
 By the autumn of 1961 the construction of a residential complex was completed: 15 two-family houses from slag blocks.
 The village was named after the neighbouring forest.

 Until 1965, the settlement was mostly inhabited only by the station workers with their families.
 From the first days of foundation of the settlement, there were such organizations as the cultural centre (SDK), kindergarten, elementary school, shop, post office, bathhouse (banya).
 The nearest hospital was twenty kilometers away.
 In 1966 a district hospital was opened in the renovated barracks for builders.

 In 1972, road construction of 9 km with access to the highway was completed.
 Now there are regular buses running between Konar and the capital city of Cheboksary.

 In December 1979, Konar secondary school was opened.
 In 1992, a new cultural centre for 360 seats with a gymnasium was opened.
 Gradually, other institutions were founded, such as a distributing unit (gas pipeline), Tingovatovo (oil pumping station), AGRES (automatic gas distributor), veterinary station, bakery (currently out of operation - 2017), post office, telephone communication centre.

+On 27 September 2025, it was reported that the Tingovatovo oil pumping station had been hit by Ukrainian long-range drones during the Russo-Ukrainian war.

-Leisure and Everyday Life
+Leisure and everyday life

 Residents of the settlement are engaged in various sports.
 There is a volleyball section for all categories of residents.
 There are skiing events, for example, "Ski Track of Russia", sports days for district schools.

 The cultural centre (SDK) organizes cultural events, such as celebration of the New Year, Farewell to Winter, festive concerts, Village Day, etc. In the evening, leisure activities are organized in SDK: billiards, table tennis, interest clubs.
 There is a library, which also organizes literature events and competitions.

 The majority of inhabitants have personal plots and subsidiary farms.
 Residents also engage in fishing, hunting, gathering berries, mushrooms and nuts.